nathan5x-zz/ArcReactor-Gauntlet/README.md

 # ArcReactor-Gauntlet
-Controlling your lighting system in Ironman (Jarvis) style.
+Controlling a lighting system in Ironman (Jarvis) style.

 ### Small Intro
 We are planning to implement a gesture controlled lighting